shalenMathew/Shpoify_App/README.md

 # Shpoify_App
-A simple  ecommerce app which uses api to show data
+A simple ecommerce app which displays data using api

 Features:
 follows MVVm pattern